jw-lin/cbeam/README.md

 ## details

-this package uses a coupled-mode approach to simulate propagation through waveguides. some notes:
+this package uses a coupled-mode approach to simulate propagation through waveguides (hence the name). some notes:

 1. currently, only tapered waveguides, whose cross-sectional geometries are assumed to scale uniformly with propagation distance, are supported.
 2. eigenmodes are computed using `wavesolve`, a finite element mode solver, which in turn uses a sparse solver from `scipy` to solve the generalized eigenvalue problem.